GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: Related Works

-\myparagraph{3D consistency metrics for visual generation.} Most 3D-consistency metrics follow a two-stage pipeline: (i) establish inter-frame correspondences and (ii) compare cues on the matched content.
+Most geometric consistency metrics follow a two-stage pipeline: (i) establish inter-frame correspondences and (ii) compare cues on the matched content.
 Table~\ref{tab:related_work} summarizes representative designs in terms of dense interpretability, deformation sensitivity, and occlusion-inconsistency awareness.

-\textbf{Correspondence matching.} Correspondences are typically obtained via (a) sparse keypoints, (b) dense flow, or (c) 3D reconstruction-based warping (\ie, reprojecting co-visible 3D points into the target view).
+\textbf{Correspondence matching.} Correspondences are typically obtained via (a) sparse keypoints~\cite{Yu2023PhotoconsistentNVS,agarwal2025cosmos}, (b) dense flow~\cite{duan2025worldscore}, or (c) 3D reconstruction-based warping~\cite{Asim2025MEt3RMM} (\ie, reprojecting co-visible 3D points into the target view).
 Keypoint- and flow-based pipelines are inherently undefined in occlusion regions where no reliable matches exist; these regions are therefore commonly masked, directly ignoring occlusion inconsistency artifacts.
-Reconstruction-Warping is visibility-aware: co-visible points can be reprojected into both frames, exposing hallucinated content under inconsistent visibility.
+Reconstruction-based warping is visibility-aware: it can identify co-visible pixels across frames, enabling comparison in disoccluded regions where hallucinated content may appear.

 \textbf{Cue comparison.} Given correspondences, methods compare either semantic features or geometric errors.
 Semantic features (\eg, DINO~\cite{Caron2021EmergingPI}, CLIP~\cite{Radford2021LearningTV}) may under-penalize subtle geometric distortions when semantics are preserved.
 Epipolar-constraint cues (\eg, symmetric epipolar distance~\cite{HartleyZisserman2003MVG}, Sampson error~\cite{Sampson1982FittingCS}) are less sensitive when epipolar lines have similar orientations, as the epipolar error is insensitive to correspondence errors parallel to the epipolar line~\cite{Yu2023PhotoconsistentNVS}.
 Depth cues depend on the accuracy of the underlying depth model and, when paired with 3D warping, may under-penalize deformations that remain close in 3D (\ie, small depth residuals despite incorrect correspondences).